vuklalovic194/MagnumBjjAPI/README.md

 -SQL db for storing data
 -Clean Architecture approach for separation of concernes

--Currently implementing CQRS pattern with Mediatr
+-Currently implementing CQRS pattern with Mediatr library

 **Clone the repository**